rene369a/azure-network-protocols/README.md

 <img width="1670" alt="Screenshot 2023-08-18 at 10 07 41 AM" src="https://github.com/rene369a/azure-network-protocols/assets/142533276/0fe1481b-cbc9-4911-b559-b896e3c82a62">
 </p>
 <p>
 - It will connect to your Windows 10 VM and we can continue after it is done loading.
-Allow VM1 to access other pc's on the network when prompted and open up the web browser, head to google.com where you will search for Wireshark and dowload/install the program to VM1.
+Allow VM1 to access other pc's on the network when prompted and open up the web browser.
+Head to google.com where you will search for Wireshark and dowload/install the program to VM1.
 </p>
 <br />